kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md

 \(ii\) Randomly select such employees for testing at the highest percentage rate established for the calendar year by any DOT agency to which the employer is subject.

-\(d\) *Reasonable suspicion alcohol testing.* (1) An employer shall require a covered employee to submit to an alcohol test when the employer has reasonable suspicion to believe that the employee has violated the alcohol misuse prohibitions in §§120.19 or 120.37.
+\(d\) *Reasonable suspicion alcohol testing.* (1) An employer shall require a covered employee to submit to an alcohol test when the employer has reasonable suspicion to believe that the employee has violated the alcohol misuse prohibitions in §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md#§120.19   Misuse of alcohol.|§120.19]] or 120.37.

 \(2\) The employer's determination that reasonable suspicion exists to require the covered employee to undergo an alcohol test shall be based on specific, contemporaneous, articulable observations concerning the appearance, behavior, speech or body odors of the employee.
 The required observations shall be made by a supervisor who is trained in detecting the symptoms of alcohol misuse.
 The supervisor who makes the determination that reasonable suspicion exists shall not conduct the breath alcohol test on that employee.